 “You may be able to negotiate a lower rate, which would save you on interest costs and lower your monthly expenses.

 Speak to your bank about your mortgage rate, they may be able to reduce it for you without penalties,” he advises.

 12. When investing, make sure your assets are diversified

 Investment platforms often require a high minimum and may come with a slew of charges that could impact your bottom line, such as maintenance fees, annual fees, and even account-closing fees.
 It’s important to do your research before opening an account with an investment firm.

-And if you want to know how to save money in Dubai, the answer will invariably including learning how to invest your money, which will always include learning about the importance of portfolio diversification.
+And if you want to know how to save money in Dubai, the answer will invariably include learning how to invest your money, which will always lead to learning about the importance of portfolio diversification.

 This means learning to invest in a solid mixture of stocks and bonds, so that if one of your investments suffers from market volatility, then you’ll have others to serve as a buffer against losing all of your money.
 Exchange-Traded Funds, more commonly known as ETFs, are a great place to start.
-An ETF generally holds assets such as stocks, commodities, or bonds, and is considered pretty safe as far as investing goes.
+An ETF is a basket of assets such as stocks, commodities, or bonds, and are considered to be lower risk compared to individual stocks.